 Sometimes all it takes is to go one block or street over to find hole-in-the-wall places in which you can have much better local meal tucked away from crowds.

 Rome is a good example.
 In a city which such a rich food culture, it would be a crime if you sit to eat in the first trattoria next to the Colosseum.
-Explore the nearby side streets or go to Trastevere to find cheap good food in the Eternal City and avoid tourist traps.
+Explore the nearby side streets or go to Trastevere to find cheaper food and avoid tourist traps.

 26Indulge On Street Food